San Diego Underage DUI Attorneys

 When an open container of alcohol is found inside of a vehicle with an underage driver and no adult present, he or she may face a fine of up to $1,000, have his/her driver’s license suspended for up to one year, and have that vehicle impounded for up to 30 days.

 The laws surrounding underage drinking and driving in California are clear.
 Being convicted of these crimes can have a serious impact on a young person’s future.
-If you have been charged with underage drinking, contact jD LAW, P.C. at (760) 630-2000.
-San Diego drunk driving defense attorney James N. Dicks knows the defenses to underage DUI, and he can help you beat the charge so it does not interfere with the rest of your life.
+If you have been charged with underage drinking, contact jD Law Criminal Defense Attorneys at (760) 630-2000.
+San Diego drunk driving defense attorney James N. Dicks is a board-certified criminal law specialist who knows the defenses to underage DUI, and he can help you beat the charge so it does not interfere with the rest of your life.

 Don’t Waste Any Time!